-November 24th.-The yawl and whale-boat were sent under the command of Mr. (now Captain) Sulivan, to survey the eastern or inland coast of Chiloe; and with orders to meet the Beagle at the southern extremity of the island; to which point she would proceed by the outside, so as thus to circumnavigate the whole.
-I accompanied this expedition, but instead of going in the boats the first day, I hired horses to take me to Chacao, at the northern extremity of the island.
-The road followed the coast; every now and then crossing promontories covered by fine forests.
-In these shaded paths it is absolutely necessary that the whole road should be made of logs of wood, which are squared and placed by the side of each other.
-From the rays of the sun never penetrating the evergreen foliage, the ground is so damp and soft, that except by this means neither man nor horse would be able to pass along.
-I arrived at the village of Chacao, shortly after the tents belonging to the boats were pitched for the night.
+Necendre 24th.-The yarl and whale-beat were sent under the command of Mr. (now Captain) Solivan, to survey the eastern or inhand coast of Chihoe; and with orders to meet the Engle at the southern extremity of the island; to which point alse would proceed by the outside, so as time to circumavigate the whole.
+I accompanied this expedition, but intend of going in the boats the first day.
+I hired horess to take me to Chacao, the northern extremity of the island.
+The road Sollowed the coast; every now and there crossing promonitors covered by fine the entry of the solider plate it is a bach-tely vescently plane and placed by the isles of each other.
+From the rays of the sam and each by the sides of each other.
+From the rays of the sam and shord by the isles of each other.
+The max nor hore would be able to pass along.
+I arrived at the village of Chasao, or Chasao.

+shortly after the tents belonging to the boats were pitched for the night.

 The land in this neighbourhood has been extensively cleared, and there were many quiet and most picturesque nooks in the forest.
-Chacao was formerly the principal port in the island; but many vessels having been lost, owing to the dangerous currents and rocks in the straits, the Spanish government burnt the church, and thus arbitrarily compelled the greater number of inhabitants to migrate to San Carlos.
+Chacao was formerly the principal port in the island ; but many vessels having been lost, owing to the dangerous currents and rocks in the straits, the Spanish government burnt the ehurch, and thus arbitrarily compelled the greater number of inhabitants to migrate to S. Carlos.
 We had not long bivouacked, before the barefooted son of the governor came down to reconnoitre us.
 Seeing the English flag hoisted at the yawl's mast-head, he asked, with the utmost indifference, whether it was always to fly at Chacao.
 In several places, the inhabitants were much astonished at the appearance of men-of-war's boats, and hoped and believed it was the forerunner of a Spanish fleet, coming to recover the island from the patriot government of Chile.
 All the men in power, however, had been informed of our intended visit, and were exceedingly civil.
-While we were eating our supper the governor paid us a visit.
+While we were eating our supper, the governor paid us a visit.
 He had been a lieutenant-colonel in the Spanish service, but now was miserably poor.
 He gave us two sheep, and accepted in return two cotton handkerchiefs, some brass trinkets, and a little tobacco.

-November 25th.-Torrents of rain: we managed, however, to run down the coast as far as Huapi-lenou.
-The whole of this eastern side of Chiloe has one aspect: it is a plain, broken by valleys and divided into little islands, and the whole thickly covered with one impervious blackish-green forest.
+25th.-Torrents of rain: we managed, however, to run down the coast as far as Huapi-lenou.
+The whole of this eastern side of Chiloe has one sapect: it is a plain, broken by valleys and divided into little islands, and the whole thickly covered with one impervious blackid-green forest.
 On the margins there are some cleared spaces, surrounding the high-roofed cottages.